File №204 · Food Traceability Final Rule · 21 CFR Part 1, Subpart S

 Do we need new software for FSMA 204?

 Often, no. FSMA 204 doesn't require software.
 It requires that you can produce records in a sortable electronic format within twenty-four hours of an FDA request.
 Many operations clear that bar with spreadsheets or their existing ERP.
-Part of our advisory work is telling you when software is worth the spend and when it isn't.
+We'll tell you what we've found on this so you can decide whether software is worth the spend.

 You said you are new to consulting.
 Why work with you?